Folding & Sewing Corset Center Back Line

 neaten the raw edges by folding over and sewing them down.
 We don’t fold over the reinforcing strip but just butted up, this adds less bulk.

-Now fold the strop over on the fold line.
+Now fold the strap over on the fold line.
 If you have got the right amount of tension on your coutil lining the back panel will be perfectly flat and the coutil lining will have zero wrinkles or bagging.
 This is essential as the coutil lining is your strength.

 Pin or uses mini fabric clamps to hold the turned section and turn to right side.